Looking to streamline open enrollment announcement communication? You’ve come to the right place!

 The 3 Best Open Enrollment Communication Templates

 What does open enrollment communication actually look like?
-If you’re looking for sample open enrollment communication to employees, we’ve got two templates you can use when initiating the conversation.
+If you’re looking for sample open enrollment communication to employees, we’ve got two enrollment forms you can use when initiating the conversation.

 Open Enrollment Email to Employees Template